 Talia convinces Jason that his death was not avenged and because of this, Jason makes his return to Gotham to confront Batman.
 He does so not as Jason Todd but as Red Hood…ironically the name the Joker once went by.
 Batman explains to him that he has a “no-kill” code of ethics and therefore he couldn’t avenge his death.
 He then tells him that the Joker still lives…a moment that would define his life for years to come.

 The Red Hood, for all intents and purposes, is the true definition of an anti-hero.
 While he protects the innocent from evil, he does so with extreme measures.
 Like Marvel’s Punisher, Jason is not afraid to use violence and death as a means to get his point across.
-The widely popular Under the Red Hood comic and animated movie perfectly demonstrate this.
+The widely popular Under the Red Hood comic and animated movie perfectly

 What makes Jason Todd so important to Batman?